Faysal890/Data-Structure-and-Algorithm/README.md

-To get data structure and algorithm code open .cpp file "\n" open file which with the ".cpp" extension
+To get data structure and algorithm code open .cpp file.
+Open file which with the ".cpp" extension